-The grounds are very well maintained, comprising grass with concrete paths and some paving slabs to the war memorial and path to the hall.
+The grounds are very well maintained, comprising grass with concrete paths and some paving slabs (one loose) to the war memorial and path to the hall.
 The path around the north side and to the disabled entrance gate has cracks and holes that need filling.
 There are stone walls to all three elevations apart from the west, where there is a shrub boundary with no fencing.
 The maintenance of this looks to be the responsibility of the adjoining owner.
 It will be worthwhile establishing which walls are in the PCC's ownership and so which they are responsible to maintain.

 The north wall has some areas of walling that are breaking down, particularly the north west corner.
-The east wall has open joints that need filling.
-The south wall is in good condition though the gate post is leaning a little albeit that it works ok.
+The east wall has open joints that need filling and a holly tree is cracking the wall.
+Either the tree should be removed or the wall rebuilt to accommodate it..
+The south wall is in fair condition with washed out low level joints, though the gate post is leaning a little albeit that it works ok.
 The concrete surround to the base of electric pole looks tardy and could do with being tidied up.

-There are three trees in the north west corner, one of which is clearly the responsibility of the church-this is a very large Sycamore tree- its branches lean over the church hall.
+There are three trees in the north west corner, one of which is clearly the responsibility of the church - this is a very large Sycamore tree- its branches lean over the church hall.
 To the east of it and in the adjoining land there is a very large Ash tree which has branches over the hall and kitchen.
 Ash trees are prone to splitting and a falling limb on the structure would cause significant if not fatal damage to the structures.
-Finally there is a third tree on the west boundary that is sapling that has run wild and it would be good practice to remove this.
-Therefor all three trees require significant remedial work to them to reduce the threat to the hall building.
+Finally there is a third tree on the west boundary that is sapling that has run wild, and it would be good practice to remove this.
+There has been some remedial work done to the trees, which are covered by a TPO but I would have hit them harder to reduce the threat to the hall building.
 The proximity of their roots also has the potential to cause differential ground movement to the structure and any new structures that might be there in the future.